(Back home)

 - Database Connectivity

-stores the HMS data in a resolution of 15-minutes and the NOAA data
+the server, replacing the original MS Access database.
+The database stores the HMS data in a resolution of

-makes use of SQL queries that serve to join the pressure records from
+the charting options, delta-P, makes use of SQL queries that serve to join the pressure records from different sites

-different sites and calculate their differential pressures.
+and calculate their differential pressures.
+MySQL provides improved performance, concurrency, and data integrity

 - Charting Scripts